Hi! I am a Postdoctoral Scholar at the Development Innovation Lab at the University of Chicago.

 abstract

-Long-run Effects of Asset-collateralized Loans
+Long-run Effects of Increased Access to Asset-collateralized Loans

 with Joshua Deutschmann, Alex Lehner, Michael Kremer